Actualizado Reviewed

 Provide needed resources.

-Involve the patient in ARV regimen selection.
+Involve people with HIV in ARV regimen selection.

 • Review potential side effects, dosing frequency, pill burden, storage requirements, food requirements, and consequences of poor adherence.